 Firstly I want to start off by saying that this is not a sponsored post.
-I don’t want you to be put off by the title and think that I am promoting a certain pet insurance company over another because I’m not.
-Many people take out insurance policies without fully understanding the cover that they have chosen and discover far too late which one they have.
+I don’t want you to think that I am promoting a certain pet insurance company over another because I’m not.
+Many people take out insurance policies without fully understanding the cover that they have.
+Then discover far too late which one they have taken out.
 I thought a guide to pet insurance will help you decide when choosing which policy to go for.

 As some of you know I work in a veterinary practice and many of our cases that come through the door require specialist care.
-A lot of our patients who come in to us have fractured limbs, ligament ruptures, require chemotherapy or maybe need further investigations on why a dog is vomiting as their own vet has exhausted all avenues that they can use.
+A lot of our patients who come in to us have fractured limbs, ligament ruptures or require chemotherapy.
+Some also need further investigations on why their pet is vomiting as their own vet has exhausted all avenues that they can use.
 We all want the best care possible for our pets as to many of us they are part of our family.
 When they get ill or are involved in an accident we want to make sure that they get the best treatment there is.

-A CT Scanner costs a vet practice around £250,000, an arthroscope to look into a joint costs £30,000 plus the surgeon needs to go on courses to learn new surgical techniques that will benefit your pet should they need it.
-You get the picture, to be able to provide an excellent service for your pet it will come with a cost.
+A CT Scanner costs a vet practice around £250,000.
+An arthroscope to look into a joint costs £30,000.
+The veterinary surgeon needs to go on courses to learn new surgical techniques that will benefit your pet should they need it.
+You get the picture.
+To be able to provide an excellent service for your pet it will come with a cost.
 That’s why if you have pet insurance it should be covered…….or will it?!

 Symptoms that were noted before taking out your policy might also lead to an exclusion.
 For example don’t go to your vet because your dog is lame then go home and take out insurance as you were told they need investigations/surgery as that will likely be excluded too.